inajaf/UppyYii2Uploader/README.md

 # UppyYii2Uploader
-Multi uploading with Uppy and Yii2
+Multi-Uploading with Uppy and Yii2

-Here is my implemetation for using multiuploading for Yii2 and uppy in Create action.
-You can use this solution in other frameworks as well as Laravel, Symfony and etc.
+Here is my implementation for multi-uploading using Yii2 and Uppy in the Create action.
+This solution can also be adapted for use in other frameworks such as Laravel, Symfony, and more.

-Please see the source code samples.
+Please refer to the source code samples below.

-If my solution helped to you, please don't forget to put the starts :)